 A technical inspection can only reveal mechanical flaws and evaluate a vehicle’s condition.
 However, it can’t always reveal past damages, theft records, or mileage rollbacks.
 If you’re planning to buy a low-priced used vehicle, you need to be extra careful.

 - Common problems of a specific model

 You can check your car’s history on your phone, laptop, or tablet and even download a report as a PDF file.
-A sample report can be found here.

 Can I check an RV VIN for free?